Child Care Subsidy: UpdatedSelf Employment Income for Child Care

 If the answer to the question is yes, the individual must be earning federal minimum wage.
 Divide the net income (after expenses) by number of hours the person is engaged in the self-employed activity.

-3. Is the self-employed individual paid a set wage by the employer which does not equal minimum wage?
+2. Is the self-employed individual paid a set wage by the employer which does not equal minimum wage?

 In this circumstance, the individual must ask the employer to increase the wages so the income equals minimum wage.
 If the employer refuses to do so, the child care application is denied.

 For example, Sam Evans works for a construction company.
 He is paid under the table at a flat rate of $8 per hour.
 Sam has work related expenses such as purchasing tools and gasoline to travel to each construction site.
 These expenses mean Sam is eligible for a 50% deduction.
-Once this deduction is given, Sam’s hourly rate will only be $4 per hour which is below federal minimum wage.
+Once this deduction is given, Sam’s hourly rate will only be $4 per hour which is below the federal minimum wage.

 Sam’s situation was verified by phone with the employer.
 Sam’s employer stated that because he does not have the required license for his work field, Sam will not be eligible for a raise.
-It is crucial that the discussion with the employer be documented in case notes as child care benefits cannot be approved because Sam’s employer refused to increase his wages.

 Comments or Suggestions?